robinluog/stf-device-db/README.md

 # stf-device-db-ext
 This is forked version from **stf-device-db**, the purpose is to extend existing device list.

+## Update - 20160712
+Add more device name/icon for China market.

 ## Update - 20160623
 Add more device name/icon for China market.